| Home > Idaho Bankruptcy |

 For Idaho bankruptcy filings, state exemptions are used.
 Click the following links for some common bankruptcy exemptions under Idaho Code: homestead exemption, personal property.

-Contact an Idaho bankruptcy lawyer for more information regarding Idaho bankruptcy exemptions.
+Contact a lawyer for more information regarding Idaho bankruptcy exemptions.

 The new bankruptcy laws enacted in 2005 also require that debtors pass a means test before filing a Chapter 7 bankruptcy.
 There are two ways to pass the means test: